-The normal undergraduate student load is sixteen credits per semester.
+The normal undergraduate student load is fifteen to sixteen credits per semester.
 Only in exceptional cases is a student allowed to elect a heavier load.
-Approval of the advisor and authorization by the Assistant Dean of the Division of Academic Services must be secured in those cases where the student petitions to carry more than eighteen credits within a full semester.
+Approval of the advisor is needed in those cases where the student petitions to carry more than eighteen credits within a full semester.

 If a significant portion of a student’s time is spent in outside work, corresponding adjustments must be made in his/her college schedule.